 We spent 4 years travelling the world, working with decentralised organisations from Brazil to Korea and many countries in between.
 We’ve supported 1000s of people in our face-to-face workshops.
 The pandemic put an end to our travels, so we spent the last year learning how to create transformative online courses.

-We’re only going to run this Guided Learning course twice this year, so don’t miss out!
-Next cohort starts October 7th.
+We only run this Guided Learning course once or twice per year, so don’t miss out!
+Next cohort starts early 2022.

 “Nati & Rich have done an amazing job of simply articulating the complexity of decentralised organising.
 Their ability to do this is rooted in a depth of practical experience that shines through in the beautiful content they've created.
 We've loved going through the videos each week as a team, in tandem with coaching calls full of nuggets of inspiration and wisdom from their years of experience.
 This course has done a great job of equipping me with the knowledge, processes and practices to bring decentralised organising into my work in a whole new way.”

 -- Daniel Ford, Senior Strategist, Forum for the Future

 "This was the perfect way to equip our team with tools to overcome challenges of organising in a decentralised and value-driven way.
 Rich and Nati guided the journey with commitment and positivity at every step and supported us with their vast experience and knowledge.
 The atmosphere of safety and trust they created was inspiring and set the tone for our follow-up plans."